Synopsis/open_clip/src/training/README.md

 When training, we run inference on ImageNet, CinemaNet, and ShotDeck-CLIP validation sets.
 These are logged to W&B, along with confusion matrices (except for ImageNet).
 At the end of training, we load up a 110k sample ShotDeck dataset and run a few "common" prompts and save their top 21 results to W&B.

-For all of the above, inference is done at alphas 0.0, 0.5, 0.75 and 1.0
+For all of the above, inference is done at alphas `0.0`, `0.5`, `0.75` and `1.0`

-To run eval on only select CinemaNet categories, use the `--cinemanet-eval-categories` arg (not set as a bash variable currently)
+To run eval on only select CinemaNet categories, use the `--cinemanet-eval-categories` arg (not set as a bash variable currently... derp)

 ## Launching The Training Script